-> - Insider tip: Photos are permitted inside, so be sure to bring your camera.
+- Insider tip: Photos are permitted inside, so bring your camera.

 - Location: Northern coast of Saint-Malo

-Fortresses are pretty cool, but they hit the next level when they’re also on an island.
-Fort National stands on l’Îlette, a small rocky island just off the city’s coast.
-It was originally the site of a lighthouse as well as criminal torture (which fortunately is no longer the case) until it became a bastion under the plans of the military architect Vauban.
+Fortresses are pretty cool but also hit the next level on an island.
+Fort National stands on l’Îlette, a small rocky island off the city’s coast.
+It was initially the site of a lighthouse as well as criminal torture (which fortunately is no longer the case) until it became a bastion under the plans of the military architect Vauban.

 Today, it’s open for summertime tours, but only at low tide when the site is accessible via land.
 There is an entrance fee of five euros, but all incoming money goes towards upkeep and renovations to keep it open to the public.